Shaping Scientific Explanations to Expert Perspectives with Persona-Conditioned Reinforcement Learning: Methods

-\section{Evaluation}
+This design ensures that high-quality paths are aligned with persona-specific epistemic judgments, while lower-quality paths still contribute to exploration through shaped rewards.
+The curriculum thus progressively shifts learning from coarse hypothesis connectivity toward fine-grained alignment with expert evaluation strategies, while significantly reducing LLM evaluation cost by restricting persona scoring to high-relevance candidates.
+At inference time, the threshold is fixed to the best-performing validation setting to ensure consistency.
+Training and policy-network hyperparameters otherwise follow the defaults of the underlying RL framework~\cite{nunesRewarding2025}.
+Averaged across five seeds, each persona-conditioned training run issued approximately 4,900 LLM calls for Elena and 4,800 for Leo before reward stabilization.

+\subsection{Evaluation}

-\subsection{Agentic Personas}
+\subsubsection{Agentic Personas}

-To understand whether agentic personas can capture expertise diversity and effectively serve as proxies for epistemic stances, we compared personas' ratings for the same 40 explanations per task (DR and DTI) with the original assessment by human experts.
-The automated scoring presented explanations from all four systems together, mirroring how experts naturally compare alternatives.
+To understand whether agentic personas can capture expertise diversity and effectively serve as proxies for epistemic perspectives, we compared personas' ratings for the same 40 explanations per task (DR and DTI) with the original assessment by human experts.
+The automated scoring presented explanations from all four systems (MINERVA, PoLo, REx, and RExLight), mirroring how experts naturally compare alternatives.
 Persona ratings were compared against aggregated expert scores.